Xurape/modulify/README.md

 - [ ] Make a way to list all models, views, migrations and controllers
 - [ ] Add middleware integration
 - [ ] Create more unit tests for all commands

-## 💪 Work in progress
-> [!TIP]
-> In the future, you will be able to create models, migrations and controllers

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.